iptaylortechnical/naming-is-hard/README.md

 # TapNoble
 I started this project to showcase my ability to quickly build useful and efficient apps that can be effortlessly scaled, using a variety of technologies.
+[Try it out yourself!](http://tapnoble.com)

  **TapNoble** is a lightweight socket-based chat network built entirely from scratch.
 Most of the work was done over about the course of two and a half weeks, but some improvements and additions have been made since.